 Columbia Undergraduate Business Scholars (CUBS) Program

-The Columbia Undergraduate Business Scholars (CUBS) Program is a collaborative effort between the Office of of the Vice Dean of Research and the Diversity, Equity, and Inclusion Office.
-The program is designed to introduce select current Columbia and Barnard undergraduates to a career in business research by pairing them with faculty for whom they work for as research assistants.
+The Columbia Undergraduate Business Scholars (CUBS) Program is part of the Office of the Vice Dean of Research and the Behavioral Research Lab (BRL).
+The program is designed to introduce select current Columbia and Barnard undergraduates to a career in business research by providing them the opportunity to work on research projects with faculty and PhD students and to run studies in the behavioral research lab as research assistants.
 The program exposes the CUBS to research challenges tackled in a business school setting, teaches them basic research and data-analytics skills, and provides insight into careers in academia.

 Who should apply?